-The Wroxton College Campus of Fairleigh Dickinson University has excellent working relationships with the local police and fire departments.
-Information is both sought and shared in an effort to maintain a safe campus environment.
+While not having any formal Memorandum of Understanding's, the Fairleigh Dickinson University Vancouver Campus has excellent working relationships with the Vancouver police and fire departments.
+Information is shared between the departments in an effort to maintain a safe campus environment.
 All serious matters are promptly reported to the local police.
-At the request of any victim, the College staff will provide assistance by contacting the local police.
-In all cases, a report will also be maintained in the Office of the Dean of the College.
+At the request of any victim, the Chief Operating Officer or contract guard service will provide assistance by contacting the local police.
+In all cases, a report will also be maintained at the Executive Director of Operations' office.